What could Open Banking do for you?

 - Clearer view of your finances in one place so you can see what you’re spending more easily

-- Making it quicker and easier to setup and make payments to retailers, directly from your bank account (instead of having to use a credit card / debit card);
+- Quicker and easier to set up and make payments directly from your bank account

 Here are some commonly asked questions: